sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-process/send-data-sumo-logic.md

 With your Sumo Logic HTTP Source Address URL configured as a secret, you can create a handler to send Sensu observability data to your Sumo Logic HTTP Logs and Metrics Source.

-To send data for all events (as opposed to only incidents), do not include an event filter in the handler definition.
+To send data for all events (as opposed to only incidents), create a handler that includes only the built-in [not_silenced event filter][20].
 Run the following command to create the  `sumologic` handler:

 {{< language-toggle >}}